nyuriumuri/Anime-Character-Tier-List-Maker/README.md

  - Character images can be dragged from the search panel  to the tierlist.
  -  Tier colors and text can be edited by pressing on any of the colored boxes.

-## Notes:
-Screenshot button only works with Firefox at the moment.